Love Don't Cost a Thing (song): Development and reception

-The music video for "Love Don't Cost a Thing" was shot from November 10–11, 2000 in Miami, Florida, with reshoots on November 20 in Malibu, California following her right ankle injury on the first day.
+The music video for "Love Don't Cost a Thing" was shot from November 10–11, 2000 in Miami, Florida, with reshoots on November 20 in Malibu, California following Lopez's right ankle injury on the first day.
 It was directed by Paul Hunter, a frequent collaborator with Lopez, and choreographed by actor and dancer Darrin Dewitt Henson.
 On December 4, 2000, the making of the video was featured on MTV's Making the Video.
 The video is famously known for having featured Cris Judd as her back-up dancer.
-Months after the music video, he would go on to become her second husband.
+Months after the music video, he would go on to become Lopez's second husband.
 The couple were said to have gotten close to each other during the video shoot, causing media speculation following her highly publicized split from Sean Combs.

-Following its release, the clip became an immediate hit on MTV's Total Request Live, which screens popular music videos; it became the most-requested music video on the series at one stage.
+Following its release, the clip became an immediate hit on MTV's Total Request Live, which screened popular music videos; it became the most-requested music video on the series at one stage.
 Throughout 2001, the music video for "Love Don't Cost a Thing" became one of the most-watched clips on the music video programming channels MTV, BET, and VH1.
-In addition to this, the music video for "Love Don't Cost a Thing" received two nominations at the 2001 MTV Video Music Awards: "Best Female Video" and "Best Dance Video".
+In addition to this, the music video for "Love Don't Cost a Thing" received two nominations at the 2001 MTV Video Music Awards: Best Female Video and Best Dance Video.
 At the 2002 ALMA Awards, the clip was nominated for the ALMA People's Choice Award for Outstanding Music Video.
 John Mitchell of MTV News noted that the video continued Lopez's "trend" of "flaunting her men in videos".
 The music video has been included on Lopez's extended play/DVD, The Reel Me (2003), as well as her greatest hits, Dance Again... the Hits (2012).

 Synopsis

-The music video begins with Lopez staying at her boyfriend Reich's mansion.
-He calls her to tell her that he can't accept their fate, but left her another gold bracelet.
-Hung up with jewels, she angrily hangs up and leaves.
-She gets into her Aston Martin convertible and drives out onto the highway.
+The music video opens with Lopez at her rich boyfriend's mansion.
+He calls her to inform her that he cannot make their date, but has left her another golden bracelet.
+Covered in jewelry, she angrily hangs up the phone and leaves.
+She gets in her Aston Martin convertible and begins driving down the highway.
 While driving, she throws a gold purse into the air.
-Lopez stops at a tropical beach and starts taking off her expensive jewelry.
-Then she takes out the postcard he gave her; and a dance break appears on the screen, in which Lopez is supported by male dancers on a tropical beach.
-Lopez tears up the postcard, runs to the beach, takes off her pants and frolics in the water, until finally she takes off her tank top and throws it into the camera, remaining all bare and covering her breasts with her hands.
+Lopez pulls over at a tropical beach and begins to strip her expensive jewelry off.
+She then pulls out a postcard he gave her; and the screen zooms into a dance break in which Lopez is backed by male dancers on a tropical beach.
+Lopez rips up the postcard, frolics on the beach, and finally removes her undershirt to take a dip bare.